richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 Algorithm D is the main contribution from _Faster Methods for Random Sampling_ and builds on the analysis required for Algorithm A.
 Whilst the other derivations are fleshed out in full elsewhere in this post, the derivations in this section of the paper are well presented and complete: there is little to gain from copying them here so this section is less mathematical.
 Its distinguishing feature is that its complexity is independent of the number of records in the file; this is achieved by generating the skips using [von Neumann rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling).
-However, there is a high constant factor and this is only faster than Algorithm A if $n \ll N$, so the first thing the algorithm does is test the ration $n/N$ against a threshold and will fall back to Algorithm A if the threshold is breached.
+However, there is a high constant factor and this is only faster than Algorithm A if $n \ll N$, so the first thing the algorithm does is test the ratio $n/N$ against a threshold and will fall back to Algorithm A if the threshold is breached.

 The skips are modeled by a random variable $X$ with probability density function $g(x)$, which must satisfy the condition